kool-engine/kool/README.md

                 translate(0f, 0f, -5f)
                 scale(s, s, s)
             }

-            // Add the text, you can use any font you like val textFont = Font("sans-serif", 72.0f)
+            // Add the text, you can use any font you like.
+We us a font size of 72pts and characters will be 1.5
+            // units tall
+            val font = Font("sans-serif", 72f, 1.5f)
-            +textMesh(textFont) {
+            +textMesh(font) {
                 generator = {
                     color = Color.LIME
-                    text {
+                    text(font) {
-                        // Set the text to be rendered, for now only characters defined in [Font.STD_CHARS] can be rendered text = "kool Text!"
+                        // Set the text to render, for now only characters defined in [Font.STD_CHARS] can be rendered text = "kool Text!"
-                        font = textFont
                         // Make the text centered
-                        position.set(-font.stringWidth(text) / 2f, 0f, 0f)
+                        origin.set(-font.textWidth(text) / 2f, 0f, 0f)
-                        // generated text mesh size is based on the font size, without scaling, a single character would
-                        // be 48 units tall, hence we have to scale it down a lot.
-This could also be done by calling
-                        // scale(0.03f, 0.03f, 0.03f) on an outer level, but let's take the shortcut
-                        scale = 0.02f
                     }
                 }
             }